Rigidity/offline-signer/README.md

 This is an unofficial CLI wallet application for the [Chia blockchain](https://chia.net).
 It's built from the ground up using the [wallet SDK library](https://github.com/Rigidity/chia-wallet-sdk), and allows you to create transactions using only your public key, and sign them offline on a different machine, using only the private key and no full node.

+This does **not** run against the official Chia light wallet, but rather is itself a custom light wallet implementation that connects to a trusted full node.
+This means you will either have to run a full node yourself or connect to one that you can trust.
+Peer discovery and validation have not yet been implemented but may be added in the future, to make it as easy to use as the Chia wallet.

 ## Disclaimer

 This project is experimental and a work in progress.
 It has not yet been rigorously tested in a production environment.
 Use on mainnet only at your own risk, and verify transactions before submitting them to the network.